Jason Adams

 Linda Hudson Hoagland

 I, Linda Hudson Hoagland of Tazewell, Virginia, am a graduate of Southwest Virginia Community College.
-I have won acclaim for my fiction novels of mystery of which I have published nine.
+I have won acclaim for my fiction novels of mystery of which I have published eleven.
 I have written six non-fiction books and released a collection of prize winning short writings along with a collection of poems with many of those previously published.
 I am a retired public school employee and a proud mother of two sons.
-I am currently serving on the Advisory Board for the Humanities Degree Program at Bluefield State College, Vice President of the Appalachian Authors Guild, and a member of the Lost State Writer's Guild, along with memberships in other writing groups not mentioned.
+I am currently serving as Secretary of the Appalachian Authors Guild, and a member of the Lost State Writer's Guild, along with memberships in other writing groups not mentioned.

 I, Linda Hudson Hoagland of Tazewell, Virginia, am a graduate of Southwest Virginia Community College.
-I have won acclaim for my fiction novels of mystery of which I have published nine.
+I have won acclaim for my fiction novels of mystery of which I have published eleven.
 I have written six non-fiction books and released a collection of prize winning short writings along with a collection of poems with many of those previously published.
 I am a retired public school employee and a proud mother of two sons.
-I am currently serving on the Advisory Board for the Humanities Degree Program at Bluefield State College, Vice President of the Appalachian Authors Guild, and a member of the Lost State Writer's Guild, along with memberships in other writing groups not mentioned.
+I am currently serving as Secretary of the Appalachian Authors Guild, and a member of the Lost State Writer's Guild, along with memberships in other writing groups not mentioned.

 Jason Houghton